bryan-tieu/Local-Service-Market/CECS S25 SE Project Documentation Template.md

 ### Purpose

-This document serves as a comprehensive guide for the development and understanding of the software project titled "Super Project X 3000".
+The purpose of this project offers an application to provide a worker profile that lists requirements and information for the employer.
+Requests are evaluated and job listings are viewed by the employer.
 ###

 ### Audience